soundvibe/reacto/README.md

-# Proof of concept reactive-
+# Proof of concept react-fp